Discrimination

 - Timing: Mediation can occur at any point, but it is most common after the close of discovery, when both sides have a clear picture of the strengths and weaknesses of the case.

-Strategic Advantage: Our role is to present a compelling case, backed by the evidence gathered in discovery, to negotiate the maximum possible settlement for you.
+Our role is to present a compelling case, backed by the evidence gathered in discovery, to negotiate the maximum possible settlement for you.
 We factor in not only lost wages but also emotional distress, which is a significant component of damages under the NJLAD.
+Workplace discrimination lawyers negotiate settlements and represent clients in court, and our employment law attorneys are prepared to do both.

 Phase 5: Trial and Verdict in the Superior Court